 The Dodecanese island chain in the Aegean Sea literally translates as ‘Twelve Islands’ and yet the glow of the biggest names (Rhodes, Kos and Karpathos) is so strong, you’d be forgiven for not knowing the rest: Halki, Symi, Kastelorizo, Lipsi, Tilos, Nisyros, Kasos and Agathonisi.
 Never heard of them?
 Well, it’s about time you were introduced to some of Greece’s most remote and little-known island gems.

 Timeless and aristocratic

 Serene and welcoming

 Another day-trip from Rhodes or a destination in its own right, Symi has colourful mansion houses and simple living of its own.
-Entering the port, Gialos, is like becoming part of an ageless photograph, but Symi has also retained all its vibrancy and love of life.
+Entering the port, Gialos, is like stepping back in time, but Symi has also retained all its vibrancy and love of life.

-Greece’s most remote island is just 800m from the Turkish coast but Kastelorizo (also known as Megisti) brims with Greek history and tradition.
-Its little harbour is lit up by the vivid colours of two-storeyed houses (yet another small island with a big history) and the nearby Kastello Rosso,the russet-coloured castle built by the Knights of St John, after which the island was named.
+The most remote Greek island is just 800m from the Turkish coast but Kastelorizo (also known as Megisti) remains fiercely Greek.
+Its little harbour is lit up by the vivid colours of two-storeyed houses (yet another small island with a big history) and nearby is Kastello Rosso, the russet-coloured castle built by the Knights of St John, after which the island was named.

-Your lasting memory of this proud, little isle will be of the spirited locals.
-Boat trips include the tiny isle of Ro (with an intriguing history of its own) and the iridescently lit-up Blue Caves.
+Your lasting memory of this proud little isle will be of the spirited locals.
+Boat trips include the tiny isle of Ro (with an intriguing history of its own) and the iridescent Blue Caves.

 The meaning of tranquility

-Heading north of Kos, past Kalymnos and Leros, you reach Lipsi, a tiny island surrounded by 24 even tinier islets.
-Lipsi is about swimming in wonderfully clear water and life’s simple pleasures.
-The beaches are secluded and there’s excellent hiking (including a route to the remnants of an acropolis).
-A must is a boat trip to the surrounding islets (Makronisi, Aspronisi, Tiganakia, Marathi…) and their fantastic swimming spots.
-And if you visit during a festival, you’ll love the experience (and the local sweet wine).
+Heading north of Kos, past Kalymnos and Leros, you reach Lipsi, one of the most untouched Greek islands, surrounded by 24 even tinier islets.
+Holidays in Lipsi are about swimming in wonderfully clear water and enjoying life’s simple pleasures.
+The beaches are secluded and there’s excellent hiking (including a route to the remains of an acropolis).
+Boat trips to the surrounding islets (Makronisi, Aspronisi, Tiganakia, Marathi…) introduce you to more fantastic swimming spots.
+Pro tip: Try to visit during a festival.
+You’ll love the experience (and the local sweet wine).

 Untouched and unexpected